OpenNMS/opennms-provisioning-integration-server/README.md

 ## Run PRIS as a Docker Container

+Docker Tags

+* `bleeding` floating tag for a build from develop bleeding edge branch
+* `latest` floating tag for a build from latest stable release
+* to run a specific stable version see the [DockerHub Tag] section

 Current releases of PRIS are published on [DockerHub].
 You can download and start the container image with: